Quasisymmetric Embeddability of Weak Tangents: Self-quasisymmetricity and quasi-self-symmetricity

-We say $X$ is \emph{comparable self-quasisymmetric} at $p$ if there exists a $C_p>0$ such that for any $0 < r < r_p$, there exists a subset $U$ as above satisfying $r/C_p \leq \diam(U) \leq C_p \cdot r$ and $p \in U$.
-If $X$ is self-quasisymmetric at a set of points, we say it is \emph{uniform comparable} if $X$ is comparable at these points and the comparable constant $C_p$ and the standard size $r_p$ are uniformly bounded.
+We say $X$ is \emph{homogeneously self-quasisymmetric} at $p$ if there exists a $C_p>0$ such that for any $0 < r < r_p$, there exists a subset $U$ as above satisfying $r/C_p \leq \diam(U) \leq C_p \cdot r$ and $p \in U$.
+If $X$ is self-quasisymmetric at a set of points, we say it is \emph{uniformly homogeneous} if $X$ is homogeneous at these points and the homogeneous constant $C_p$ and the self-quasisymmetry scale $r_p$ are uniformly bounded.

-Any space that is self-quasisymmetric at a point should be bounded since quasisymmetries preserve boundedness.

-Notice that a self-similar space is comparable self-quasisymmetric at any point in it.
-See Chapter $2$ of \cite{Hu81} for the definition of self-similarity.

-Our intuition tells that self-similar spaces might be a target for a converse implication.
+Notice that at any point of a self-similar space, it is homogeneously self-quasisymmetric.
+See Section $5$ of \cite{Hu81} for the definition of self-similarity.
+Our intuition tells us that self-similar spaces should be a target for a converse implication.
 In fact, we can show it works in more generality.